List of Yes concert tours (2020s)

-Yes's Spring 2020 North American Tour (cancelled)
+Yes's Spring 2020 North American Tour

 With support from the Alan Parsons Live Project (except as indicated).

-On 11 March 2020, Yes announced that they had cancelled their Spring 2020 U.S. dates and their appearances on the 7th "Cruise To The Edge" due to various factors including unavailable insurance coverage.
+On 11 March 2020, Yes announced that they had cancelled their spring 2020 U.S. dates and their appearances on the 7th "Cruise to the Edge" due to various factors including unavailable insurance coverage.

-Yes's Cruise to the Edge 2020 (cancelled)
+Yes's Cruise to the Edge 2020

-On 11 March 2020, Yes announced that they had cancelled their Spring 2020 U.S. dates and their appearances on the 7th "Cruise To The Edge" due to various factors including unavailable insurance coverage.
+On 11 March 2020, Yes announced that they had cancelled their spring 2020 U.S. dates and their appearances on the 7th "Cruise to the Edge" due to various factors including unavailable insurance coverage.

-The Album Series Tour 2020 (postponed then rescheduled to 2021)
+The Album Series Tour 2020

-Yes were due to embark in Spring 2020 on their new tour entitled Album Series Tour 2020.
+Yes were due to embark in spring 2020 on their new tour entitled Album Series Tour 2020.
 The show would have comprised two sets (with full production and a high definition video wall): the first set featuring a selection of favourite classic tracks from Yes's extensive catalogue and the second set featuring their 1974 Relayer (seventh studio) album in its entirety.
 The (23-date) European leg was due to kick off on 24 April in Lisbon, Portugal and end on 24 May in Leuven, Belgium while the (9-date) UK & Ireland leg of the tour was due to start on 26 May in Liverpool and end on 7 June in Dublin, Ireland with a penultimate show on 5 June 2020 at the Royal Albert Hall, London, UK.

 On 20 March 2020, it was announced that the entire tour had to be postponed due to the COVID-19 pandemic and that it would be rescheduled in 2021.

-The Album Series Tour 2021 (rescheduled to 2022)
+The Album Series Tour 2021

-Yes were due to embark in Spring 2021 on the (24-date) European leg of their new (rescheduled) tour entitled Album Series Tour 2021 and to perform Relayer in its entirety and other Yes classics.
+Yes were due to embark in spring 2021 on the (24-date) European leg of their new (rescheduled) tour entitled Album Series Tour 2021 and to perform Relayer in its entirety and other Yes classics.
 All previous 2020 tickets were valid for the new shows.

-On 23 March 2021, Yes announced that, due to COVID restrictions across Europe "and for everyone's safety", they had to cancel their forthcoming European & UK Album Series 2021 Tour (initially from 11 April to 28 May) and to reschedule it in Spring 2022 (from 12 May to 29 June).
+On 23 March 2021, Yes announced that, due to COVID restrictions across Europe "and for everyone's safety", they had to cancel their forthcoming European & UK Album Series 2021 Tour (initially from 11 April to 28 May) and to reschedule it in spring 2022 (from 12 May to 29 June).

-The Album Series Tour 2022 (cancelled and partially rescheduled to 2023)
+The Album Series Tour 2022

 Yes were due to play their twice rescheduled tour, now entitled Album Series Tour 2022, performing Relayer in its entirety and other Yes classics.
 All shows in all cities from the 2021 tour were rescheduled apart from the Luxembourg one, and tickets remained valid for the new dates.

 However, on 8 March 2022 the band announced that the UK and Ireland dates would now celebrate the 50th anniversary of Close to the Edge.
 Additionally, on 21 April it was announced that all mainland European dates were rescheduled to 2023 due to "logistical problems caused by the on-going pandemic".